Become part of our social projects on our land near Duncan, Cowichan Valley, Canada

 Description

-My partner and I steward a lovely acreage, with our home and a yurt and our Standard Poodle and two cats, in the Cowichan Valley.
-In the spirit of social permaculture (cultivating a Culture of Grace) and caring for the land, we seek to create a loving experience for those that live or visit here.
+My partner and I steward a lovely acreage, with our home and a yurt and our Standard Poodle (Bear) and cat (Jax), in the Cowichan Valley.
+In the spirit of social permaculture (cultivating a Culture of Grace -- we do Being Held Gatherings) and caring for the land, we seek to create a loving experience for those that live or visit here.

-Our preferred workawayers are a couple (more than one person), staying for 7 to 14 days.
+Our preferred workawayers are a couple (more than one person), staying for 7 to 14 days, with their own transportation.
 We generally give the couple projects to work on together.
 Options to stay longer for the right fit.

-We live about 10 minutes (by car, there is minimal bus service) to downtown Duncan.
+We live about 10 minutes (by car) to downtown Duncan.
 It is a 3 hour drive to Tofino with its majestic beaches on the west coast of Vancouver island, 1 hour drive to Victoria and a ferry to the USA, a short ferry ride to quaint Salt Spring Island and very close to the Cowichan River (swimming and tubing) and Cowichan Lake.
 Mt.
 Prevost, with its beautiful views of the entire area, is close by.
 And also a short drive to Port Renfrew on the west coast of Vancouver Island with its Avatar Grove (old growth trees), huge beach, Botanical Beach and the Juan De Fuca Trail.

 • Types of help and learning opportunities